CynderTech/payments-via-paymongo-for-woo/readme.txt

 = Automatic installation =

-To install the "WooCommerce PayMongo Payment Gateway" plugin
+To install the "PayMongo Payment Gateway for WooCommerce" plugin

 1. Log in to your WordPress dashboard
 2. Navigate to the Plugins menu and click Add New.
-3. In the search field type “WooCommerce PayMongo Payment Gateway” and click Search Plugins.
+3. In the search field type “PayMongo Payment Gateway for WooCommerce” and click Search Plugins.
-4. Once you found the "WooCommerce PayMongo Payment Gateway", click Install Now
+4. Once you found the "PayMongo Payment Gateway for WooCommerce", click Install Now

 = Manual installation =